Home Contact Us FAQ Links Race Results Archives

 Polish (IRE)

-gr c 1840 (Rust - Victoria, by Philip 1st).
+gr c 1840 (Rust - Victoria, by Philip the First).
 Sire Line King Herod.
 Family 1-d.
 He was a half brother to Horn of Chase (ch c 1844 Harkaway).
 He ran for two years and won one race as a two year old and four races including the Madrid Stakes as a three year old.
 He sired X.L. (b f 1862) the third dam of the Irish Derby winner Noble Howard (ch c 1895 Gallinule).

 Polymelus (GB)